-All approved qualifying leagues and tournaments, in which a berth to a championship play tournament shall be awarded, must be completed one (1) week prior to the particular championship play tournament.
+All approved qualifying leagues and tournaments, in which a berth to a championship play tournament shall be awarded, must be completed one (1) week prior to Championship Play Tournament.

 Teams must participate in a minimum of one (1) Qualifier/NIT to be eligible to participate in State Championships.
 Qualifiers are run to offer teams an opportunity to qualify for Super Regional, World Series.